inc8877/OdinLZ4Extension/README.md

 Unity does not provide the necessary libraries for the LZ4, so you need to install them manually.
 The libraries can be downloaded via NuGet, but since the Unity does not work well with it, you need to get the `.dll` from the downloaded packages and put them into the `Assets` folder.

-If you don't want to bother with it then you can download the necessary `.dll` that are available in each [Release](https://github.com/inc8877/OdinLZ4Extension/releases)

-A good location for `.dll` in the project would be the `Assets/Plugins` folder.
+If you don't want to mess with it, you can get the `DLLs` in a `.zip` file located in the OdinLZ4Extension root folder (path: `Packages/OdinLZ4Extension/RelatedMaterials/SystemDLLs.zip`).
+Just unzip and place them in the project.
+(A good location for `.dll` in the project would be the `Assets/Plugins/System` folder)

 ## How to help the project